-The sternum is composed of a manubrium, a body and the inferior xiphoid process or xiphisternum.
-These articulations are via a hyaline cartilage with a fibrocartilaginous intervening disc:
+The sternum is composed of a manubrium, a body and the inferior xiphisternum or xiphoid process.
+These articulations are via hyaline cartilage with a fibrocartilaginous intervening disc:

 The lateral sternum view a radiographic investigation of the entire length of the sternum in profile.
 The view is used to query fractures or infection 1.

 patient is erect with the left or right side of the thorax adjacent to the image receptor

 patient's hands are behind their...